alexirpan/alexirpan.github.io/_posts/2018-08-18-three-years.markdown

 thanks to the magic of Git, I can reconstruct what post I was writing on a given day.

-This blog is a Github Pages blog, so every change to this blog is done through a Git commit, with timestamp.
+This blog is a [Github Pages](https://pages.github.com/) blog, so every change to this blog is done through a Git commit, with timestamp.
 First, I exported all commits I've ever made.

 With a few exceptions, the Git history for this blog is structured as a tree.
-EVery post starts by branching off of `master`.
+Every post starts by branching off of `master`.
 I work on the draft there, building my site locally to preview how it looks.
 When the post is finished, I go back to `master`, then run `git merge --squash <branch name>`.
 This creates a single commit that's the sum of all changes made in that branch.